Steven McRae: Injuries

 In January 2008, at 22, McRae partially tore his Achilles tendon and was told that not only would he never dance again but he would have an enduring limp.
 He found "a most incredible" Swedish surgeon and it took a year, until December 2008, to recover.
 He started rehabilitation classes with his coach, Lesley Collier, and psychological rehabilitation, and studied for a BA Hons in business management and leadership.
-McRae completed his university degree whilst working full time.
+McRae completed his university degree while working full time.

 During a live performance in October 2019, McRae again tore his Achiles tendon; he returned to performing in October 2021.

 Film work

-McRae plays Skimbleshanks the railway cat in Cats.
-He is featured in the BBC show Men at the Barre.
+McRae plays Skimbleshanks the railway cat in the 2019 film adaptation of Cats.
+His Achilles tendon injury was discussed in the BBC programme Men at the Barre.

-The film Dancing Back to the Light summarises his profesional and personal life, including excerpts from several of his significant performances.
+The film Dancing Back to the Light summarises his professional and personal life, including excerpts from several of his significant performances.
 (Broadcast on BBC Two 14 March 2025, and on BBC iPlayer).